evayfang2019/evayfang_test/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Reproductive epidemiology and maternal nutrition
+  - Reproductive epidemiology
-  - Environmental exposure and pregnancy outcomes
+  - Environmental health
-  - Metabolomics for exploring biomarkers
+  - Metabolomics
-  - Paternal factors for pregnancy outcomes
+  - Molecular mechanisms

 # Education to show in About widget
 education: